6 Steps To Build Personas Like a Boss

 Before you do anything major or minor (e.g. test marketing channels, build a marketing plan, create your content strategy, create/update your messaging) you need to conduct VoC research.
 This research will be key for creating your persona(s).
 And the personas will be an easy way to put together all the learnings so you can better understand and empathize with your target buyer.

-Below are the 6 steps we’re going to cover so you can conduct VoC and build personas like a boss!
+Below are the 6 steps we’re going to cover so you can conduct VoC and build personas like a boss:

 Step 1.
 Understand empathy.
 We’re going to spend some time here, folks.
 It’s gonna get real.
 Because this is my playbook.
 And this is important.